Coreoz/create-plume-react-project/templates/admin/src/components/theme/utils/README.md

 Creating a generic list sorting
 -------------------------------

-A sort entry is wrapped into a 'listSortMenu' component that handles the display.
+A sort entry is wrapped into a 'SortMenu' component that handles the display.

 1. Create a sort object of type SortElementProps.
 You can use the method createCompareSorting in the SortUtils to help you achieve that.
 ```